i5heu/bonito-cache/README.md

 # bonito-cache
-Just hook it in front of your public S3 bucket and enjoy reduction in bandwidth costs to your bucket
+Just hook it in front of your public S3 bucket or other resource and enjoy reduction in bandwidth and request costs to your bucket

+#### Name
+The bonito is one of the fastest fish in the ocean (60Km/h?).
+It is also a type of tuna.
+The name is a reference to the speed of the cache.

 ## Status
 The project is working in its current state.
 It is not feature complete, but it is usable.